fogarecious/iced_tutorial/README.md

-# Unofficial Tutorial of Iced library
+# Unofficial Tutorial Of Iced Library

 [Iced](https://iced.rs/) is a cross-platform GUI library for [Rust](https://www.rust-lang.org/).
 This tutorial serves as a quick start for the library.
-We try to keep each part of the tutorial as short as possible.
+We try to keep each part of the tutorial as simple as possible.

 Contents: